Ji County, Shanxi

-Ji County, also known by it Chinese name Jixian (吉县 (吉縣, Jí Xiàn)), is a county in the west of the prefecture-level city of Linfen, in southwestern Shanxi Province, China.
+Ji County, also known by its Chinese name Jixian (吉县 (吉縣, Jí Xiàn)), is a county in the west of the prefecture-level city of Linfen, in southwestern Shanxi Province, China.
 The county spans an area of approximately 1,780 square kilometers, and has a population of approximately 110,000 people as of 2013.

 History

 Under the Zhou, the area of present-day Ji County was part of the territory of Jin.
 Its principal town Erqu (二屈 (Èrqū)) was the seat of the appenage given to Duke Xian's son Ji Yiwu, who later became known as Duke Hui.

 During the Three Kingdoms period, the area belonged to the Pingyang Commandery within the Cao Wei.

 The area belonged to the Northern Wei dynasty, undergoing numerous administrative changes during the 5th century.
 The area then belonged to the Northern Qi and then the Northern Zhou dynasty.

 The area belonged to the Sui dynasty upon its establishment in 581 CE, and was incorporated as the Jiyang Commandery (吉阳郡).
 In 584 CE, the Jiyang Commandery was abolished, and was merged into the newly formed Wencheng Commandery.

 During the Republic of China, Ji County was established, and placed under the jurisdiction of Hedong Circuit.

 Upon the establishment of the People's Republic of China in 1949, the area was placed under the Linfen Prefecture, which was renamed to the Jinnan Prefecture in 1954.
 The Jinnan Prefecture was abolished in 1970, and Ji County fell under the jurisdiction of the newly formed Linfen Prefecture.

 In 2000, the Linfen Prefecture was changed to the prefecture-level city of Linfen.

 The county was afflicted by the 2021 China floods, which flooded the Yellow River, destroying buildings throughout the county.